 Work with quality equipment

 The SRCC (Solar Rating and Certification Corporation) tests panels and systems to verify that they deliver the energy they promise.
 If your equipment isn’t SRCC rated, at least make sure it comes with a warranty.
-Solar water heating equipment can endure some very extreme temperature and pressure ranges, and not all material will stand up to the punishment.
-I’ve heard about more than one situation where a homeowner thought they could save money by running standard PEX tubing from the collectors to the house, only to have the tubing rupture under normal (for solar) operating conditions and had to be replaced.
+Solar water heating equipment must withstand some very extreme temperature and pressure ranges.
+Not all material will stand up to the punishment.
+Some homeowners have tried to save money by running standard PEX tubing from the collectors to the house.
+Instead, the tubing ruptured under normal (for solar) operating conditions and had to be replaced.

 Look for an installer with references